Technology

 Network Architect Salary Overview

-The Network Architect is a sought-after profession in the United States with a median annual salary of $126,900.
-Compensation typically ranges from $74,600 for entry-level positions to $205,500 for experienced professionals in high-demand markets.
+The Network Architect is one of the most important roles in the Technology sector of the US economy in 2026.
+With a median annual salary of $126,900, compensation for this position ranges from $74,600 at the entry level to $205,500 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Network Architect in the US earns between $74,600 and $205,500 per year, with a median of $126,900.